Low Platelet Count (Thrombocytopenia)

 Author: Karen Arnold-Korzeniowski, BSN RN

 Platelets are blood cells that help your body clot and stop bleeding.
 A low platelet level is called thrombocytopenia.
-Cancer and some of its treatments can damage platelets and lead to thrombocytopenia.
-Patients getting radiation and chemotherapy are at greater risk for thrombocytopenia.
+Cancer and some of its treatments can damage platelets and cause thrombocytopenia.
+If you are getting radiation or chemotherapy, you are at higher risk of thrombocytopenia.

-Thrombocytopenia puts you at a higher risk of bleeding.
-If you have a low platelet count, you should avoid any activities that could lead to bleeding.
-Minor injuries, such as a small cut or bump, can lead to a lot of bleeding when your platelets are low.
+Your risk of bleeding is higher with thrombocytopenia.
+If you have a low platelet count, avoid any activities that could lead to bleeding.
+Minor injuries, such as a small cut or bump, can cause too much bleeding when your platelets are low.

 What are the signs of thrombocytopenia?

 While getting certain treatments, there is nothing that you can do to prevent thrombocytopenia.
+Your providers will keep an eye on your levels during and after your treatment.
 Some signs of thrombocytopenia are serious.
 Call your provider right away if you have:

 • A lot of bruising on your skin.